educateawwal/educateawwal/README.md

-- 👋 Hi, I am awwal kabir.
+- 👋 Hi, I am Awwal Kabir.
-- 👀 I’m interested in computer engineering.
+- 👀 I’m interested in Computers & Engineering.
 - 📫 You can shoot an email to educateawwal@gmail.com.
 <!---
 educateawwal/educateawwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.